 PA Security Forces

-Six PA security forces operated in the West Bank.
-Many of the security forces are under the PA Ministry of Interior operational control and follow the prime minister’s guidance.
-The Palestinian Civil Police have primary responsibility for civil and community policing.
-The National Security Force conducts gendarmerie-style security operations in circumstances that exceed the capabilities of the civil police.
+Eight uniformed Palestinian Authority security force (PASF) agencies operated in parts of the West Bank.
+Several are under Palestinian Authority Ministry of Interior operational control and follow the prime minister’s guidance.
+The Palestinian Civil Police has primary responsibility for civil and community policing.
+The National Security Forces conduct gendarmerie-style security operations in circumstances that exceed the capabilities of the civil police.
+Military Intelligence handles criminal matters involving PASF personnel, including any accusations of serious offenses.
+General Intelligence is responsible for external intelligence gathering and operations and internal criminal investigations and arrests.
+The Preventive Security Organization is responsible for internal intelligence gathering and investigations related to internal security cases.

 In 2008 the Israeli MOD approved a package of Russian arms transfers to the Palestinian Authority, though with some restrictions.
 The GOI approved the transfer of twenty-five out of fifty requested BRT 70 APCs, and without the mounted light machine guns that the PA had wanted; 3,000 Kalashnikov rifles and ammunition; and two helicopters which will be based in Amman and for which the Israelis agreed to provide an air corridor to Ramallah.